 - {¶1} Relator Victor J. Kirin Jr. filed a post-judgment motion in this mandamus action, which he calls a motion to certify a conflict.
-For the following reasons, Relator's various requests contained in his motion are denied. - Respondent Judge David D'Apolito of Mahoning County Court Number Four.
-On June 4, 2015, this court sua sponte dismissed counts two and three for lack of jurisdiction.
+For the following reasons, Relator's various requests contained in his motion are denied. - Respondents Judges Shirley J. Christian and James C. Evans of the Mahoning County Common Pleas Court.
+On June 5, 2015, this court sua sponte dismissed counts two and three for lack of jurisdiction.
 We explained: R.C.
 149.351(C) requires an action for destruction of public records to be filed in the common pleas court; and the court of appeals cannot hear a tort action seeking compensatory damages. - {¶3} This left count one, a public records mandamus action filed under R.C.
 149.43.
-Relator claimed Respondent denied his public records request, which he said was contained in two motions filed years ago in a traffic case.
+Relator claimed Respondents denied his public records request, which he said was contained in two motions filed by him as plaintiff in a civil case.
 The motions, said to be filed under R.C.
-2301.25, requested the trial court to order transcripts of pre-trial proceedings and claimed false statements were made before the proceedings were continued.
-However, the traffic case against Relator was dismissed by the county court. - {¶4} Respondent filed a motion to dismiss the action.
+2301.25, requested the trial court to order transcripts of hearings before a magistrate, claiming false statements were made.
+However, those hearings never resulted in a magistrate's decision, and the trial court ruled that it would decide the dispositive motion in the case. - {¶4} Respondents filed a motion to dismiss the action.
 This court converted the motion to a motion for summary judgment due to references to the record in the traffic case.
-On June 25, 2015, we provided Respondent time to supplement its motion, and we provided Relator fourteen days to respond.
+On June 25, 2015, we provided Respondents time to supplement the motion, and we provided Relator fourteen days to respond.
 On September 23, 2015, this court issued an opinion analyzing the applicable law.
-We granted summary judgment in favor of Respondent, denied Relator's request for a writ of mandamus, and provided notice of a final order.
+We granted summary judgment in favor of Respondents, denied Relator's request for a writ of mandamus, and provided notice of a final order.
 State ex rel.
 Kirin v.
-D'Apolito, 7th Dist.
-No. 15MA61, 2015-Ohio-3964. - {¶5} On October 1, 2015, Relator filed a motion to certify a conflict.
+Evans, 7th Dist.
+No. 15MA62, 2015-Ohio-3965. - {¶5} On October 1, 2015, Relator filed a motion to certify a conflict.
 He quotes App.R.
 25(A), which provides in part:

 A motion to certify a conflict under Article IV, Section 3(B)(4) of the Ohio Constitution shall be made in writing no later than ten days after the clerk has both mailed to the parties the judgment or order of the court that creates a conflict with a judgment or order of another court of appeals and made note on the docket of the mailing, as required by App.
-R. 30(A).
-A motion under this rule shall specify the issue proposed for certification and shall cite the judgment or judgments alleged to be in conflict with the judgment of the court in which the motion is filed.
+R. 30(A). \ \ \ A motion under this rule shall specify the issue proposed for certification and shall cite the judgment or judgments alleged to be in conflict with the judgment of the court in which the motion is filed.